Low Island (Queensland): History

+The light house was erected in 1877 and automated in 1993.
+The lighthouse is constructed from a timber frame with a galvanised sheath.

+The first detailed study of corals and reef formation was conduced at low isles in 1928 by a European lead expedition.

+In 1979 the first commercial day boat to low isles, the Martin Cash, was opened by Jim and Jo Wallace.

 On 4 September 2006, Steve Irwin was killed by a stingray on Batt Reef to the east of Low Island.
 He was rushed to Low Island where he was pronounced dead.